browserstate/history.js/README.md

 	})(window);

-So how would the above operations look in a HTML5 Browser?
+### How would the above operations look in a HTML5 Browser?

 1. www.mysite.com
 1. www.mysite.com?state=1